This Year: An Odyssey of Your Making

 In the chapter exploring the relationship between happiness and risk taking Livingston writes, “Something is lost in our obsessive concern with safety and security—some spirit of adventure.
 Life is a gamble in which we don’t get to deal the cards, but are nevertheless obligated to play them to the best of our ability.”

 I invite you to think about the risks not taken in your nonprofit.
-Ask, what bold risks might we take in 2010 that would advance our mission?
+Ask, what bold risks will we embrace this year to advance our mission?

-We’ve reached the end of what was a difficult year for most readers.
-It’s time to take a hard look at what we will do in 2010.
+Many readers are looking back on a difficult year.
+That makes it hard, but necessary to take a hard look at what we will do this year and next.
 NCAA football coach Lou Holtz said, “When all is said and done, more is said than done.”
 Let’s pledge to say less, and do more.
 And while you’re thinking about what you will do, why not consider taking at least one bold, calculated risk that will advance the mission of the organization you lead.

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
 She welcomes your feedback on this article and questions about the NRMC’s resources at Melanie@nonprofitrisk.org.